 Seven (7) required core courses totaling 21 credits:

 Four (4) Research Methods courses totaling 12 credits

 Three (3) elective courses toward specialization totaling 9 credits

 With the required eighteen (18) dissertation credits, the total number of required credits is 60.

 The required and elective courses that are eligible to fulfill the doctoral requirements can be found at the following link: Social Justice Education Graduate Program Curriculum Outline:

 For more information about the Social Justice Education program, please contact:

-Maurianne Adams (Professor Emerita), Bailey W. Jackson (Professor Emeritus), Brenda Juárez (Assistant Professor), Kerrita Mayfield (Visiting Assisting Professor), Ximena U. Zúñiga (Associate Professor).
+Maurianne Adams (Professor Emerita), Bailey W. Jackson (Professor Emeritus), Korina Jocson (Assistant Professor), Brenda Juárez (Assistant Professor), Antonio Martinez (Assistant Professor), Ximena U. Zúñiga (Professor).